I like to collect a few specific things that most people would throw away. These things help me think about my impact on the world around me.

 What does the evidence/detritus of a daily ritual look like hoarded over one year or five?
 Ten?
 What does it look like when someone meticulously cares for those discarded pieces?

-Everything can be precious…even placebo pills, old tea bags, and state proofs.
+Everything can be precious…even placebo pills, old tea bags, dead bugs.
 Sorting and organizing creates logic from disorder; a systemic rationalization of the absurd.

 At what point does a habit of collecting or a fondness for familiar things become a signal of madness?
 Artists spend lifetimes articulating personal narrative in an impersonal world, embracing or dismissing the nostalgia that drives many to collect.